payplug/payplug-php/README.rst

    :target: https://packagist.org/packages/payplug/payplug-php
    :alt: Packagist

-This is the documentation of PayPlug's PHP library.
-It is designed to help developers to use PayPlug as payment solution in a simple, yet robust way.
+This is the documentation of Payplug's PHP library.
+It is designed to help developers to use Payplug as payment solution in a simple, yet robust way.

-You can create a PayPlug account at https://www.payplug.com/.
+You can create a Payplug account at https://www.payplug.com/.

 Maintenance
 -------------